 — Noah Fellinger, Arts Editor

-Noah Fellinger is an Arts Editor at The Daily Cardinal.
+Noah Fellinger is an Arts Editor for The Daily Cardinal.
+He's covered the performing arts, new film and television releases, and labor issues in the arts.
 Follow him on Twitter at @Noah_Fellinger.

 Kai W. Li is an Arts Editor at The Daily Cardinal covering music, visual arts, and film.
 Follow him on Twitter at @kaijuneli.